Please confirm your editon.

 The state of South Australia is home to the largest copper mine in the country — Olympic Dam — which is also the fourth largest copper deposit globally.

-Olympic Dam, which is a polymetallic mine, is owned by BHP (ASX:BHP,LSE:BHP,NYSE:BHP), and produced about 171,000 tonnes of copper cathode in the 2019 to 2020 financial year.
-It’s located within the Gawler Craton, which is described by the government of South Australia as one of the world’s most significant deposits of copper, gold, silver and uranium.
+Olympic Dam, which is a polymetallic mine, is owned by BHP (ASX:BHP,LSE:BHP,NYSE:BHP), and produced 205,000 tonnes of copper cathode in the 2020 to 2021 financial year.
+It is located within the Gawler Craton, which is a geological province described by the government of South Australia as one of the world's most significant deposits of copper, gold, silver and uranium.

-South Australia is the state to beat when it comes to copper — while it’s only home to three operational copper mines, it sits on Australia’s largest share of copper reserves, accounting for 66 percent of the nation’s reserves.
-Despite this high number, only 27 percent of Australian production is from South Australia.
+South Australia is the state to beat when it comes to copper.
+While it's only home to three operational copper mines, it sits on Australia's largest share of copper reserves — 66 percent of the nation's reserves.
+Despite this high number, only 27 percent of Australian copper is produced in South Australia.

-The company’s second South Australian mine, Carapateena, is located within the Gawler Craton, just like Prominent Hill and Olympic Dam.
-Carapateena is a smaller mine, but is newer and ramped up production through 2020 for total output of 27,623 tonnes.
-The mine only came online in the final quarter of 2019, and is expected to have a life of 20 years.
+The company's second South Australian mine, Carapateena, is located within the Gawler Craton, just like Prominent Hill and Olympic Dam.
+Carapateena is a smaller and newer mine, that since its recent start in 2019, has ramped up its production for a total output of 55,262 tonnes of copper in 2021.
+The mine only came online in December 2019 and is expected to have a life of 20 years.

-Beyond the producing mines, there are a number of exploration and development projects in the works, which means South Australia an attractive prospect for companies and investors.
+Beyond the existing operational mines, there are a number of exploration and development projects in the works, which means South Australia is an attractive prospect for both companies and investors.
+According to the Fraser Institute’s most recent survey, South Australia ranked in the top ten for overall Investment attractiveness.

 Copper stocks in South Australia

-As the company sitting on the largest copper mine in Australia, it’s a given that global mining company BHP is the premier company in the state.
-Olympic Dam is not BHP’s largest copper-producing asset (contributing only 10 percent of the firm’s 1.7 million tonnes produced in 2020), but it is the company’s only Australian copper asset.
-BHP continues to plough money into the mine to realise its full potential, although it is also working on exploration further afield.
+BHP (ASX:BHP) is a global mining company headquartered in Melbourne and the largest mining company in the state.
+Olympic Dam is not BHP's largest copper-producing asset (contributing only 12 percent of the company’s 1.6 million tonnes produced in 2021) but it is currently the company's only Australian copper asset.
+BHP also has copper projects in Chile and Peru as well as a proposed one in the U.S.

 2. OZ Minerals